If there is one field where biophilic design is gaining popularity, that is office design.

 Keeping interiors healthy also means addressing other elements like air quality and lighting.

-To make the quality of the air as good as possible, it's important to check the VOCs (volatile organic compounds) emissions of all materials used.
-And air-purifying plants can give extra help.
+To make the quality of the air as good as possible, it's important to check the VOC (Volatile Organic Compounds) emissions of all materials used.

 Light is another element that has a strong impact on our wellbeing.